enzofgomes/StockTracker/README.txt

-Hello Professor Greg!
-I hope all is well

 This is my flask Web Application, it is a simple Stock Tracker website that uses the Yahoo finance API to deliver Detailed Stock info for the user